MOLE REMOVAL WITH DR SABER

 Moles occur when skin cells grow in a cluster instead of being evenly spread throughout an area of the skin.
 The cells that make up moles are called melanocytes, which is what gives the skin its colour.
 Moles can be present at birth or develop throughout life.
 Life events such as pregnancy and exposing the skin to the sun without protection can also cause moles to form or change over the years.

 If at any stage, the shape or colour of a mole changes, it’s best to have it examined by Dr Saber Ansari, who is a Skin Cancer College of Australia member and is trained in advanced skin cancer surgery.
 Healthy moles are symmetrical, have a defined border and a consistent colour.
-If you are unsure about a lesion it is a good time to consider mole removal.
+If you are unsure about a lesion, it is a good time to consider mole removal in Melbourne.

 If you’ve been researching mole removal, you may have stumbled across several home remedies.
 Know that it’s very unsafe to attempt to remove moles at home and it should be avoided at all costs.